apache/amoro-site/arctic-site/content/roadmap.md

 ---
 # Roadmap

-This roadmap displays the workings that the Arctic community plans to complete in 2023 and their priorities.
+This roadmap displays the workings that the Amoro community plans to complete in 2023 and their priorities.
 Each item is associated with a Github issue, where you can learn about its specific design and latest developments.

 # Priority 1